konradrydzak/PizzeriaAPP/readme.md

 - dockerized PostgreSQL database and APP
 - created a functioning API with FastAPI
 - implemented CRUD functionality
-- applied ORM with SQLAlchemy and raw SQL (and an option to select which one to use)
+- applied ORM with SQLAlchemy and raw SQL (and an option in *src/database.ini* to select which one to use)
 - prepared end2end RestAPI tests collection in Postman (and an additional simpler version to use with pytest)
 - hosted the PizzeriaAPP